wearefair/interview/ios/README.md

 # Mobile Take Home Excercise

-Create a car shopping app using Swift
+Create a car shopping app using Swift for iOS or Java/Kotlin for Android

 The app should have atleast these three main functionalities:
 * Finding a car